bhavyaajainn/Finlearn/README.md

 ## Accomplishments that we're proud of
 - Built a full-stack AI-driven learning platform that makes finance practical and engaging
-- Integrated Perplexity AI for real-time content transformation from finance news
+- Integrated Perplexity SONAR APIs for real-time content transformation from finance news
 - Created a fully responsive, animated UI with Framer Motion + Tailwind
 - Developed intelligent goal-tracking and progress feedback systems
 - Made finance more approachable for users who previously found it intimidating or boring